Excel HLOOKUP Function (Table of contents)

 - Lookup_Value: Base Value or Criterion Value to search in the table.
 It is a reference value to the table.

-- Table_Array: Table in which your targeted values resides.
-It is raw data to search the thing you want from the table.
+- Table_Array: Table in which your targeted values reside.
+It is raw data to search for the thing you want from the table.

 - Row_Index_Num: It represents the row number where your targeted value is there.
 The first row is 1.